songd22/Study-Efficiency-Ratio-Benchmark/README.md

 # Roadmap
 - More statistical displays!
 - More log organization tools?
+- Universal compatibility?
+(Only if someone else uses the app on a different platform, haha)

 _Direct any suggestions to daniel.song1909@gmail.com | They are very welcome and almost certainly will be implemented!_